sedouard/TCDisruptAPIs/README.md

 ## Introduction

 This lab will use Azure Websites with the Monaco Browser-based IDE.
-Monaco provides intelligent auto-completion, javascript validation, git integration, and command line to provide you with an ultimate, fast all-in-one Node.js website and API development environment.
+Monaco provides intelligent auto-completion, javascript validation, git integration, and command line to provide you with a fast, all-in-one Node.js website, API and front-end javascript development environment.

 **Requirements**